Soichi Noguchi: STS-114

 STS-114 launched aboard Space Shuttle Discovery on 26 July 2005, over two years since the Columbia disaster.
 The shuttle docked to the ISS two days later, the crew joined the Expedition 11 crew consisting of Russian Commander Sergei Krikalev and American Flight Engineer John Phillips.
 Prior to docking to the station, Discovery and its crew performed the first-ever rendezvous pitch maneuver, which allowed the two crew members aboard the station to photograph and observe the shuttle's heat shield, allowing them to discover any possible damage on the spacecraft's heat shield.
 The maneuver was added following the Columbia disaster, which was caused by damage to the heat shield.

 During his first stay aboard the station, Noguchi performed three spacewalks, all three alongside Robinson.
 On the first excursion outside, the two tested new techniques for repairing damaged tiles on the shuttle's heat shield, while the second and third spacewalks were both dedicated to upgrading and maintaining the space station, replacing a Control Movement Gyro which had suffered a mechanical failure in 2002 and installing an External stowage platform which was brought up aboard STS-114.
 Over the course of the three EVAs Noguchi spent 20 hours and 5 minutes outside the station.

-Noguchi and his crew mates returned to Earth on 9 August 2005, carrying over 7,055 pounds of equipment and trash down from the station inside of a Multi-Purpose Logistics Module, which had been used to bring up supplies to the station two weeks earlier.
+Noguchi and his crew mates returned to Earth on 9 August 2005, carrying over 7055 lbs of equipment and trash down from the station inside the Multi-Purpose Logistics Module, which had been used to bring up supplies to the station two weeks earlier.
 Discoverys landing at the Kennedy Space Center wrapped up a 13-day, 21 hour, 32 minute and 48 second spaceflight.